Big Dreamers Team Leader: Volunteer

 - Monthy Workshops:

-The workshops will be run once a month on a Sunday (10am-2pm).
+The workshops will be run once a month on a Saturday or Sunday (10am-2pm) depending on your state.
 We will have some exciting external guest facilitators joining us for these workshops.
 Workshops will cover topics such as healthy eating and life habits, social media, mental health and body image, storytelling, study skills, career aspirations, leadership and more.
 Our monthly workshops help to guide and ignite the passions, career goals and personal development values of our Big Dreamers, leaving them feeling motivated, uplifted and inspired to continue living their best lives.

 The retreat/s are a chance for the participants to get to know each other and have a well-earned break from their caring role.
 We want the kids to feel like they can just be kids, without their usual responsibilities.
 Our retreats in the past have included tree surfing, yoga, MasterChef challenges, painting, workshops on their values and goals and much more.
 These retreats ensure that each young person feels better supported in their caring role and provides the opportunity for the formation of strong friendships.